CandelaOlha/blackjack-game/README.md

 ## About this project

-This is the second project I did for the Javascript course I'm taking at [Scrimba](https://scrimba.com/), which I highly recommend, specially for those that are starting with Front-end development.
+This is the second project I did for the Javascript course I'm taking at [Scrimba](https://scrimba.com/), which I highly recommend, specially for those who are starting with Front-end development.

 It consisted of creating a simple interface to play Blackjack online.